Onemind-Services-LLC/cloudmydc-docs/docs/wordpress-as-a-service/wordpress-paas-release-notes/WordPress PaaS 2.1.md

 ## UI Improvements

-The CloudMyDc Application Platform for WordPress dashboard is designed to provide the best user experience for the customers.
+The CloudMyDC Application Platform for WordPress dashboard is designed to provide the best user experience for the customers.
 In the current 2.1 platform upgrade, a direct link to the project’s WordPress admin panel was added directly to the dashboard, allowing quick access to the panel.

 <div style={{
     display:'flex',